FinnONeill/3rdYearProject/technical_manual/Testing Documentation/Testing.md

 ***Task Six: Send Order***

 On the order page, the user notices another green button in the lower right sand side of the screen with a tick on it.
 Assuming it has a similar function to the other green buttons on the app, they think that it will send the app.
-They press the button and a small message at the botton of the screen pops up to notify them that their order has been sent.
+They press the button and a small message at the bottom of the screen pops up to notify them that their order has been sent.

 #### User task structure